NKavindya/study-planner/report.md

 # Intelligent Study Planner - Project Report

+## Scenario Requirements Implementation

+This application fully implements **Scenario 02: Intelligent Study Planner** with the following requirements:

+### ✅ 1.
+Rule-Based Logic to Detect Clashes and Rearrange Study Slots

+**Implementation:** The system uses comprehensive rule-based logic to automatically detect and resolve clashes:

+- **Automatic Clash Detection** (`app/services/clash_detector.py`):
+  - Detects overlapping exams (same exam date)
+  - Detects overlapping assignments (same due date or within 1 day)
+  - Detects assignment-exam conflicts (same date or within 1 day)

+- **Automatic Rearrangement** (`app/services/scheduler.py`):
+  - When overlapping exams are detected, the scheduler automatically rearranges study slots by:
+    - Increasing priority of conflicting items
+    - Distributing study hours more evenly across available dates
+    - Adding buffer time (20% increase) to allow for earlier preparation
+    - Spreading preparation across multiple days to avoid conflicts
+  - When assignment-exam conflicts occur, assignments are prioritized (urgent) and exam preparation is scheduled earlier
+  - The rearrangement happens automatically during plan generation - no manual intervention required

+**Example:** If two exams are scheduled on the same date, the system automatically detects this clash and rearranges the study schedule to start preparing for both exams earlier, distributing study time across multiple days before the exam date.

+### ✅ 2.
+Simple ML Model to Predict Study Time Based on Past Performance

+**Implementation:** A Linear Regression model (`app/services/ml_model.py`) predicts recommended study hours:

+- **Features Used:**
+  - `past_score` (0-100): Previous performance score
+  - `difficulty_level` (easy=0, medium=1, hard=2): Subject difficulty
+  - `chapters`: Number of chapters to cover
+  - `days_left`: Days until exam

+- **Training Data:** Sample dataset with 15 examples, expandable with real user data
+- **Prediction:** Returns recommended study hours (minimum 1 hour)
+- **Integration:** Automatically used when creating/updating exams via the API
+- **Continuous Improvement:** Model can be retrained with more data over time

+**Example:** For an exam with past_score=65, difficulty="hard", chapters=10, and days_left=7, the ML model predicts approximately 4-5 hours of recommended study time, which is then used in the study plan.

+### ✅ 3.
+Reminders and Flexible Rescheduling Mechanisms

+**Implementation:**

+- **Automatic Reminder Generation** (`app/services/reminder_service.py`):
+  - Automatically creates reminders for assignments due within 3 days
+  - Automatically creates reminders for exams within 7 days (urgent reminders for exams within 3 days)
+  - Reminders are generated automatically when:
+    - Assignments/exams are created or updated
+    - Study plans are generated
+  - Reminders displayed in a banner on the dashboard and in notification system

+- **Flexible Rescheduling Mechanisms:**
+  - **Easy Rescheduling:** Users can regenerate study plans at any time from the "Generate Plan" page
+  - **Dynamic Parameters:** Users can adjust:
+    - Available hours per day
+    - Start date
+    - End date (auto-calculated from latest deadline)
+  - **One-Click Rescheduling:** "Reschedule Plan" button in View Plan page for quick regeneration
+  - **Automatic Clash Resolution:** When rescheduling, clashes are automatically detected and resolved
+  - **Preserves Data:** Existing assignments and exams remain unchanged during rescheduling

+**Example:** A student can change their available hours from 3 to 5 hours per day and instantly regenerate their entire study plan.
+The system will automatically detect any new clashes, rearrange study slots, and update reminders.

 ## Problem Addressed

 Students often struggle with managing their study schedules effectively, especially when dealing with multiple subjects, varying difficulty levels, and tight deadlines.
 The challenge lies in: